NASA and Software Engineering

 Wednesday, November 10, 2004

 It was a very good year).
-It was a good decade for Software Engineers, Software Development in general and the Internet (Al Gore invented it in that decade).
-It was the go-go 90s and venture money was handed out at 7-11 stores - It wasn't quite like that, but, by the way we talk about it now, it sure sounds like it.
+It was a good decade for software engineers, software development in general, and the Internet (Al Gore invented it in that decade).
+It was the go-go 90s and venture money was handed out at 7-11 stores--it wasn't quite like that, but by the way we talk about it now it sure sounds like it was.

 Two things to note:

-2. NASA software doesn't have the requirements to generate profit.
+2. NASA software doesn't have to make a profit.

-I guess what I'm trying to excuse, is that, writing software to generate profit leads to small side effects: it must be written quickly, cheaply, and it must be sold at a profit.
+What I'm trying to excuse is that writing software to generate profit leads to small side effects: it must be written quickly and cheaply.

-The main question in my mind is: Can (for profits) businesses (Or software shops) adopt a NASA like engineering process and stay profitable in the long run?
+Can for-profit businesses (or software shops) adopt a NASA-like engineering process and stay profitable in the long run?
 I wonder...

 Comments: